Complaint Resolution Hub

 Before making a formal complaint, you may find we’ve addressed your concerns already in the information provided below.

-To avoid delays in your care, please ensure that you complete your patient checklist as soon as possible.
-When you have reached the top of our waiting list, you will receive an email, SMS and portal note containing a link to book your appointment.
+Please complete your patient checklist as soon as possible to avoid any delays in your care.
+When you reach the top of our wait list, you will receive an email, SMS and portal note containing a link to book your appointment.

-We estimate that our current wait time for titration is 7-10 months from initial appointment.
+You can keep up to date with our current estimated wait times for titration here.
 This wait time may be affected by the nationwide shortage of ADHD medication.

-Once we are ready to start titration, we will contact you via the portal.
-Please keep an eye on your portal notifications to make sure you do not miss the notification, as we are only able to hold your titration appointment for 2 weeks.
+When you are approaching the top of the titration wait list, we will contact you via the portal.
+Please keep an eye on your portal notifications to make sure you do not miss the notification, or we will be unable to allocate you a prescriber and move you forward to start titration.
 Thank you for your patience.

 Please be assured we are working as quickly as we can behind the scenes to see all of our patients in a timely manner without compromising the quality of our care.
 We are working hard to hire an increased number of titrating prescribers to further reduce the wait time for individual patients.